with-yahya-farooqui/projectory/readme.md

-GitHub for project ideas or research paper abstracts.
+App for project ideas or research paper abstracts.